-- 10.3 Specific regulations to comply with are: - The Lifting Operations and Lifting Equipment Regulations 1998 (LOLER) which require passenger lifts to be inspected by a 'Competent Person' at no longer than six monthly intervals and a copy of the inspection report to be held by LH.
+- 10.1 The primary legislation is the Health and Safety at Work etc. Act 1974 which imposes on Lewisham Council a general duty of care. - 10.2 Under The Housing Health and Safety Rating System (England) Regulations 2005 (HHSRS), Lewisham Council should inspect each property to check if there are one or more of 29 hazards and to decide on remedial work to be done to reduce risks as low as reasonably practicable In this case Hazard 22: Falling between levels, Hazard 26: Collision and entrapment, and Hazard 28: Position and operability of amenities etc. - 10.3 Specific regulations to comply with are: - The Lifting Operations and Lifting Equipment Regulations 1998 (LOLER) which require passenger lifts to be inspected by a 'Competent Person' at no longer than six monthly intervals and a copy of the inspection report to be held by Lewisham Council.
 Goods-only lifts, bath hoist, stair lifts and through floor lifts must be thoroughly examined at least once every twelve months. - The Lifts Regulations 2016 which relate to lifts and safety components for lifts.
 Installers of lifts and manufacturers of safety components for lifts who place their products on the market on or after 8 December 2016 must ensure their products comply with the Regulations. - The Lifts Regulations 1997 will continue to apply to products that were placed on the market before 8 December 2016, but are otherwise revoked. - 10.4 Other regulations which are applicable to this policy include but may not be limited to: - The Management of Health and Safety at Work Regulations 1999. - The Provision and Use of Work Equipment Regulations 1998 (PUWER). - The Workplace (Health, Safety and Welfare) Regulations 1992. - The Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013. - Approved Document M Access to and use of buildings: Volume 1 Dwellings (2015 edition incorporating 2016 amendments)

-11. Terms and definitions
+11. Terms and Definitions

-Competent Person

-The HSE identify the competent person as 'someone who has sufficient technical and practical knowledge of the lift to be able to detect any defects and assess how significant they are' (www.hse.gov.uk/pubns/indg339.pdf).
+Competent Person - The HSE identify the competent person as 'someone who has sufficient technical and practical knowledge of the lift to be able to detect any defects and assess how significant they are' (www.hse.gov.uk/pubns/indg339.pdf).

-Passenger lift

-A lift for moving animate and inanimate loads.
+Passenger lift - A lift for moving animate and inanimate loads.

-Goods lift

-A lift for moving inanimate loads only.
+Goods lift - A lift for moving inanimate loads only.

-Stair lift

-A passenger lift in the form of a chair that can be raised or lowered at the edge of a domestic staircase, used for carrying a single person only.
+Stair lift - A passenger lift in the form of a chair that can be raised or lowered at the edge of a domestic staircase, used for carrying a single person only.

-12. Equality, diversity and inclusion
+12. Equality, diversity, and inclusion

 - 12.1 The safety of our residents and workforce is of the utmost importance.
-This policy has been written to protect all concerned taking into account all protected characteristics. - 12.2 This policy describes our position regarding lifts and hoists that have been specifically installed for individuals with limited mobility as well as passenger lifts that have been installed for more general use.
+This policy has been written to protect all concerned taking into account all protected characteristics. - 12.2 This policy describes our position regarding lifts and hoists that have been specifically installed for individuals with limited mobility, as well as passenger lifts that have been installed for more general use.
 The policy acknowledges a disproportionate effect of a break in service to people with families, older persons and people with disabilities, and outlines measures that may be considered where this happens. - 12.3 We will ensure that relevant information is communicated in an accessible and understandable way with the aim of keeping people safe.
 This includes appropriate signage, and user operating instructions where relevant.